 Bumbee Labs AB is a partner to Urban ICT Arena.

-The Actibump is an active speed bump that is only a speed bump for those who speed.
+Edeva AB manufactures and sells the Actibump system, which is an active speed bump that is only a speed bump for those who speed.
 The point of this is to let everyone driving at the right speed pass without discomfort.
 If the driver is speeding, a hatch, integrated into the road surface, lowers.
 This creates a dent in the road and gives the speeding driver a physical reminder of the speed limit.
 The effects have been great!
 There are currently Actibumps installed in Sweden, Australia, Norway and Iceland and more countries are installing soon.

 Edeva AB is a partner to Urban ICT Arena